In which structure turns out to be a courtesy.

 Fences are different.

 A fence works because the posts are strong and sunk deep enough.
 The boards between them, the wire, the rails, all of that is secondary.
 You can restring wire.
 You can replace a board.
 But if a post rots or leans, the whole section sags, and no amount of cosmetic repair will save it.
 The post is the argument.
+Everything else hangs off it.

 And fences have to be walked.
 You check them by moving along the line, post by post, testing each one, looking for where the wire has gone slack or a post has started to lean.
 Finance people use the same language when they talk about "walking" a model build: stepping through each assumption in sequence, checking whether the logic still holds under pressure.
 The walk is where you find the weakness.
 Not from a distance, not from the top of a pyramid looking down, but up close, with your hands on it.

 And fences reveal their builder's priorities.
-You can tell a lot about someone's thinking by which posts they chose to set and how far apart they spaced them.
+You can tell how someoone thinks by which posts they chose to set and how far apart they spaced them.
 Too many posts, too close together, and the fence feels anxious, over-explained.
 Too few, spaced too wide, and the wire droops between them, unable to carry the weight of what connects one idea to the next.
-The spacing is the judgment.
-Anybody can buy posts.
-The temptation in most professional communication is to build pyramids: grand, stable, impressive from a distance.
-But pyramids don't need to be walked.
-They don't need to hold anything back or keep anything in.
-They just need to be looked at.

 Fences do work.
 They mark boundaries, bear weight, survive seasons.
 They ask you to commit to a line across real terrain, accounting for the slope, the soil, the places where the ground gets soft.
 And when they fail, they fail visibly, honestly, in a specific spot you can point to and repair.